mwarning/device-observatory/README.md

 The Device Observatory shows a website of what your device is doing on a network.
 Does your phone access mysterious sites on the Internet?
 Does it expose private Information?
 Find out!

-This is an package for the WiFi router operating system [OpenWrt](http://openwrt.org).
+This is a package for the WiFi router operating system [OpenWrt](http://openwrt.org).
 The package will create an WiFi Access Point for your device to connect to.
 You can track your device via a website on the WiFi router.

 Pull Requests are welcome!